-As part of our mission, 'achieving great art for everyone', we have a goal to make sure that every child and young person has the opportunity to experience the richness of the arts and culture.
+As part of our mission, 'great art and culture for everyone', we have a goal to make sure that every child and young person has the opportunity to experience the richness of the arts and culture.

 To help us achieve this we will fund a network of 10 'bridge' organisations (as part of the National portfolio) that will use their experience and expertise to connect children and young people, schools and communities with art and culture.
 They will connect schools and communities with other National portfolio organisations and others in the cultural sector, including museums and libraries.